PFAS analysis script

 • homologue series characteristics for polymers,

-• typical MS/MS fragments and
+• typical MS2 fragments and

 • often small to negative mass defects.